ILLIXR/ILLIXR/docs/docs/contributing/pull_request.md

     !!! note

-        `Line B` rebases the `master` branch assuming that we have checked out `master`.
-Forgetting to specify `master` in `Line B` may result in a _lossy_ forced update in the example below.
-Forgetting to checkout `master` will immediately apply your checked out feature branch's changes, possibly also resulting in a _lossy_ forced update.
+        `Line B` rebases the `main` branch assuming that we have checked out `main`.
+Forgetting to specify `main` in `Line B` may result in a _lossy_ forced update in the example below.
+Forgetting to checkout `main` will immediately apply your checked out feature branch's changes, possibly also resulting in a _lossy_ forced update.

     The output of `Line B` for a collaborator after the checkpointing process may contain something like this:

     ``` bash
     From github.com:ILLIXR/ILLIXR
-      A..R          master                  -> <illixr-remote>/master
+      A..R          main                    -> <illixr-remote>/main
     + A..F'         issue-123-fixing-bug    -> <illixr-remote>/issue-123-fixing-bug  (forced update)
     * [new branch]  issue-123.0-fixing-bug  -> <illixr-remote>/issue-123.0-fixing-bug
     * [new branch]  issue-123.1-fixing-bug  -> <illixr-remote>/issue-123.1-fixing-bug
     ```

-    Conflicts which do not involve updates to the `master` branch can be resolved simply by rebasing the current feature branch with the updated feature branch, applying new changes on top of the updated feature branch:
+    Conflicts which do not involve updates to the `main` branch can be resolved simply by rebasing the current feature branch with the updated feature branch, applying new changes on top of the updated feature branch:

     ``` bash